 Open daily 10 a.m. to 7 p.m. during summer and 9 a.m. to 5 p.m. in winter.
 Admission adult/reduced €3/2.

-As a port city, Cagliari has a developed waterfront.
+As a port city, Cagliari has a well-developed waterfront.
 You can stroll along the tree-lined promenade, admire wonderful views of the harbour, boats, and even cruise ships.
-On the other side of Via Roma you’ll find numerous shops, bars and restaurants where you can sit and people watch or enjoy the sunset.
+On the other side of Via Roma, you’ll find numerous shops, bars and restaurants where you can sit and people watch or enjoy the sunset.

 For a small island, Sardinia has a well-connected infrastructure network.
 You can do a number of day trips from Cagliari, or take the train to other parts of the island.
-You can do a number of day trips or few longer ones, depending on how much time you have.
+You can do a number of day trips or a few longer ones, depending on how much time you have.

 Poetto beach, also known as the city beach, is about 15 min by bus from the centre.
 Despite the title of being a city beach, Poetto is a nice stretch of clean, sandy beach with unspoiled views of the sea.
 You can easily rent chairs and umbrellas for the day right on the beach.